thao786/autotest/README.md

 Thuy:
+- move HAVE MORE TEST to the list' start this button should send the suite id to pre-select it

 - highlight pageload: is this the result of a click or Js? if yes, user needs to remove the step
 - make click dropdownlist copyable